 The recipe included below is similar in makeup to the light brioche bun I once loved —there’s a little milk, a little butter, a little egg — but the method is simpler: in sum, it follows the Bread Toast Crumbs method, which is to whisk together dry ingredients (flour, salt, sugar, and instant yeast) and add lukewarm liquid.
 To get the lukewarm liquid here, you heat milk with butter until the butter melts; then you whisk this hot milk-butter mixture with cold water and an egg.

-Note: You can make these rolls two ways: mix the dough, let it rise for 2 to 3 hours, then shape and bake; or you can mix the dough at night, store it in the refrigerator, and shape and bake in the morning.
+You can make these rolls two ways: mix the dough, let it rise for 2 to 3 hours, then shape and bake; or you can mix the dough at night, store it in the refrigerator, and shape and bake in the morning.
 As with the focaccia, the overnight, refrigerator method creates lighter, airier rolls, but both methods work well.
 I love the convenience of mixing dough at night and baking the following day, but you absolutely can mix and bake these the same day and get great results.

-PS: Don’t forget to make yourself a margarita.
+PS: Go make yourself a margarita.

 Here’s a step-by-step look: